 - Your spouse is a military member stationed in Washington and will be so for at least 90 days after you file and serve your divorce action

-To make sure you have the right venue for your case, you will need to file in the county where you or your spouse lives.
+To make sure you have the right venue for your case, you will need to file in the county where you, your spouse, or your children, live.
 For example, if you live in Kirkland, Washington, you would need to submit your petition for dissolution of marriage to the King County Superior Court.

 Forms Necessary for a Seattle Divorce

-To file for a divorce, the state requires both you and your ex-spouse to fill out several documents, the primary one of importance being Petition for Dissolution of Marriage.
-This form will outline to the court your preference for the division of debts and property, any spousal support you would want to receive, and any custody plans you have in mind for your children, and other related issues.
+To file for a divorce, the state requires both you and your ex-spouse to fill out several documents, the primary one of importance being the Petition for Dissolution of Marriage.
+This initial divorce paper will outline to the court your preference for the division of debts and property, any spousal support you would want to receive, any custody plans you have in mind for your children and other related issues.

 Besides the initial petition, you must also file the following: